-Enter Smart Lingo.com, which describes itself as “a joint venture between one of the oldest, most successful institutions in Chinese teaching and a pioneer of Education Technology.”
-The teaching institution is That’s Mandarin, a more than ten-year old Chinese language school, and it partners with a dedicated engineering team that works with “the latest and greatest web and mobile technologies” to make it as easy as possible for students and teachers to meet in the virtual world.
+Enter Mandarin Café.com, , which describes itself as “ an integrated online learning platform offering high-quality Chinese learning.”
+The teaching institution is That’s Mandarin, a more than ten-year old Chinese language school located in Beijing and Shanghai, and it partners with a dedicated engineering team that works with “the latest and greatest web and mobile technologies” to make it as easy as possible for students and teachers to meet in the virtual world.

 The User Experience

-In theory, the developers of Smart Lingo have thought of everything to make it easy for students to not only get a teacher, but to study lessons as well.
+In theory, the developers of Mandarin Café have thought of everything to make it easy for students to not only get a teacher, but to study lessons as well.

-I downloaded the app to my cellphone first (Android only for now, with iOS coming June 2017), and logged in with an email address and a password.
+I downloaded the app to my cellphone first, and logged in with an email address and a password.
 The first thing that I was asked to do was to take a test.
 The goal of the test was to gauge my current Chinese ability using the HSK levels standard.

 I was asked a series of questions that involved translating English words into Chinese and vice versa (either entering the word, or picking from a multiple-choice list).
 Sometimes, I was asked to pick a picture, after being shown either a Chinese character or hearing a Chinese word spoken out loud.